Aerospace Testing InternationalAerospace Testing International

 Ampaire EEL

-Ampaire's electric EEL during its flight from Los Angeles to Hayward in California
+Ampaire's electric EEL during a flight from Los Angeles to Hayward in California

 The electric Eel test aircraft has flown its longest journey yet and set a new record for the longest electrically-powered flight for a commercial aircraft, according to its US-based developers, Ampaire.